-4.7.7.1 If you wish to appeal against the penalty applied as a result of a first- or second-time

-Category B offence, you should make an appeal in writing via email to the Associate Dean Student Learning Experience and Quality in your faculty.
-The Associate Dean will consider your appeal and provide you with a decision by way of email response.
-If you wish to challenge the Associate Dean's decision, you should follow the Review stage of the process (see 4.9 below).

-4.7.7.2 If you wish to appeal against the decision reached by a University Disciplinary Panel, you should use the Review stage of this Procedure - see 4.9 below.
+- 4.7.7.1 If you wish to appeal against the penalty applied as a result of a first- or second-time Category B offence, you should make an appeal in writing via email to the Associate Dean Student Learning Experience and Quality in your faculty.
+Appeals should be made within 10 working days of Student Governance confirming that an offence has been recorded.
+The Associate Dean will consider your appeal and provide you with a decision by way of email response within 10 working days of receipt of your appeal.
+If you wish to challenge the Associate Dean's decision, you should follow the Review stage of the process (see 4.9 below). - 4.7.7.2 If you wish to appeal against the decision reached by a University Disciplinary Panel, you should use the Review stage of this Procedure see 4.9 below.